 Porsche, Bugatti, Rimac JV officially begins operations: All you need to know

-Porsche, Bugatti, Rimac JV officially begins operations: All you need to know1 min read .
-Updated: 03 Nov 2021, 12:37 PM IST
+Porsche, Bugatti, Rimac JV officially begins operations: All you need to know

 The Bugatti Rimac joint venture has begun its operations with about 435 employees - 300 based in Zagreb and the rest in Molsheim.